Skip to main content

 Stories provide family roots

-One variable predicted better self-esteem, lower anxiety and stronger bonds — knowing your family’s roots.
+One thing predicted better self-esteem, lower anxiety and stronger family bonds: knowing where you come from.

 Researchers at Emory University spent thirty years studying family storytelling.
 They found that children who know their family stories cope better with life’s challenges and feel more securely connected to the people around them.